-SC nuclear debacle: an updated timeline
+1 year after SCE&G and Santee Cooper pulled the plug at VC Summer: How we got here

 Oct.
 2, 2014: Contractors say it will cost $1.2 billion more than expected to complete the rectors.

 Oct.
-22, 2014: SC Supreme Court rejects legal challenge to SC Base Load Review Act.
+22, 2014: SC Supreme Court rejects a legal challenge to the SC Base Load Review Act.

-October 2015: SCE&G replaces original consortium of contractors with Westinghouse Electric, which agrees to cap at $7.7 billion the remaining cost customers would have to pay for construction.
+October 2015: SCE&G replaces the original consortium of contractors with Westinghouse Electric, which agrees to cap at $7.7 billion the remaining cost of construction.
 Any remaining costs would be Westinghouse’s responsibility.

 October 2015: SCE&G and Santee Cooper revise completion dates to 2019 and 2020.

 Feb.
-5, 2016: Bechtel Report, commissioned by SCANA and Santee Cooper, details failures by prime contractor Toshiba/Westinghouse as well as the utilities’ insufficient oversight of the project.
+5, 2016: The Bechtel Report, commissioned by SCANA and Santee Cooper, details failures by prime contractor Toshiba/Westinghouse as well as the utilities’ insufficient oversight of the project.

 June 14, 2016: SCE&G asks the PSC to approve an $852 million increase in construction costs.
 SCE&G says that fixes the reactors’ cost in place.
 A later settlement agreement with contesting parties reduces the increase to $831 million.